AOMediaCodec/libavif/docs/avifdec.1.md

 **-j**, **\--jobs** _J_
 :   Number of jobs (worker threads).
+    1 or less means single-threaded.
-    Default is 1, and less than 1 is the same as 1.
+    Default is 1.
     Use **all** to use all available cores.

 **-c**, **\--codec** _C_